-that if only POLICYMANAGER role is configured in keycloak, then the user will still be able to access as a normal partner.
-Hence PARTNER_ADMIN & POLICYMANAGER roles are necessary to access all the cards above.
+1. If only ‘Policy Manager’ role is configured in keycloak, then the user will still be able to access as a normal partner.
+Hence ‘Partner Admin’ & ‘Policy Manager’ roles are necessary to access all the cards above.

-After configuring the roles and if PMS portal is still logged in, make sure to logout and login again for the roles to get updated.
+2. After configuring the roles and if PMS portal is still logged in, make sure to logout and login again for the roles to get updated.